Prashi-Devops/nodes/README.md

 [Top](#top)

-##  <a href="#rapiddeploycis" id="rapiddeploycis"></a>Rapid Deploy CIS
+##  <a href="#rrapiddeploycis" id="rrapiddeploycis"></a>Rapid Deploy CIS

 CIS Rapid Deploy

 Follow instructions in [Share Point CISRapidDeployment documentation|https://dxcportal.sharepoint.com/:w:/s/IntegrationFramework/ETcr3D7ZCnROvGkW5CvyraoBB4cOkBsoy17H8MBxby0pew?e=VlKfXT] to group DataContract, Mapping, Schema, and deployment scripts C# codes into single Visual Studio project.

  Outputs from this steps are:
  * A single Visual Studio solution checked into TFS.
 The contents of the solution should include:
  		* 2 VS projects for LiteChange & LiteResponse data contract ( can same LiteResponse delivered with LiteIncident be used here?).
 The data contracts are generated from svcutil.exe utility.
  		* 4 VS projects for mapping defined in mapping section [Create New ServiceType Maps|https://github.dxc.com/Platform-DXC/integration-serviceramp/blob/master/internal/docs/HOWTO_Create_New_ServiceType.md#maps].
 The mappings are defined in ServiceRamp, exported as XSLT and included as .xslt file in the VS map project.
  		* 2 VS projects for Schema , LiteChange & LiteResponse (again LiteResponse needed every time?).
 The schema, .xsd, files are uploaded in ServiceRamp.
 The same .xsd files are used as project files.
  		* CIS\{rapid deploy version #}_NRT_RapidDeploy VS project that includes deployment PowerShell and any AD-HOC SQL scripts.
  *  TFS build defined to create rapid deployment installation .MSI file on command

 The CIS Rapid Deploy solution can be built as schemas, mappings, look up table, ETC get developed.
 As the unit and integration tests commences, it is preferred to build (compile) DLLs off of the VS build jobs.

 Success Criteria includes:
 * Projects can be built on demand and deployed to target servers